KomarovSergei/eScript-Typed/readme.md

-to do:
+how its work:
-- add siebel eScript Declaration File
+- copy dist/eScript.d.ts to your project
-- add syntax check after save file
+- add some siebel eScripts files with .ts extension